 - Oshi Hakkai: Begin your day exploring the tranquil ponds.
 Great for easy walking and stunning family photos.

 - Lake Yamanaka: Choose from biking around the lake with Mt.
-Fuji in the background, or hop on the fun-filled Kaba amphibious bus — land and lake in one ride!
+Fuji in the background or hopping on the fun-filled Kaba amphibious bus—land and lake in one ride!

 - Overnight in Hakone: Wind down at a hot spring resort surrounded by mountains.